matrix-org/synapse/README.rst

 Using a reverse proxy with Synapse
 ==================================

-It is possible to put a reverse proxy such as
+It is recommended to put a reverse proxy such as `nginx <https://nginx.org/en/docs/http/ngx_http_proxy_module.html>`_, `Apache <https://httpd.apache.org/docs/current/mod/mod_proxy_http.html>`_ or `HAProxy <http://www.haproxy.org/>`_ in front of Synapse.
-`nginx <https://nginx.org/en/docs/http/ngx_http_proxy_module.html>`_,
-`Apache <https://httpd.apache.org/docs/current/mod/mod_proxy_http.html>`_ or
-`HAProxy <http://www.haproxy.org/>`_ in front of Synapse.
 One advantage of